tcberner/kde6-overlay/README.md

 Structure:
-* libraries6: contains supporting libraries (phonon,...)
-* frameworks6: contains the KDE Frameworks ports
-* plasma6: contains the KDE Plasma ports
+* The structure of the overlay now follows the normal ports tree, this means, that the category Makefiles are not included (so INDEX will fail).

 To use this overlay, add the tree to poudriere: